MrCogito/mlops_dtu_2025_project7/reports/README.md

 Another challenge was setting up the FastAPI app for inference: loading a trained model and doing input validation.
 Carefully making sure that the input preprocessing was exactly like during training, and testing the endpoints with pytest using httpx.
 Testing iteratively, consulting the documentation forth and back, is how we broke through them in no time.

+Another challange was setting up permission to Github action that was pushing Docker images to GHRC.
+We did it by searching for solution in official documentation and blogs.

 ### Question 31

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**